soriyahor/brief_07_dash_python/readme.md

-#REAL ESTATE DASHBOARD FOR AGENCY
+#REAL ESTATE DASHBOARD FOR AGENCY CEO AND AGENT

 Coding in python Dash a application for the real estate Director and agency responsible to best estimate price of a new house and make a fast check report to help decision.